Add clear extracts to flavor buttercream. Note that vanilla's brown coloring muddies white and alters other colors.

 Buttercream, the foundation frosting universally used by pastry chefs, has a versatile nature that makes it suitable for many delicious creations.
 Working with buttercream frosting, however, can be a trying experience for novice cake decorators.
 Practicing cake projects using the frosting eases uncertainty and turns possible frustration into an enjoyable artistic venture.
-Add this to my Recipe Box.

 - Buttercream frosting in large mixing bowl